Ramona's Cuisine

 • Try using organic potatoes if you can.
 They are tastier and healthier.

 • The oil choice: olive, coconut or avocado oil, or simply use either butter or duck/goose fat.
-I do sometimes use those flavoured oils like rosemary and garlic which I make myself by simply adding a few cloves of garlic and one or two springs of rosemary to a small bottle of olive oil.
+I sometimes use flavoured oils like rosemary and garlic which I make myself by merely adding a few cloves of garlic and one or two springs of rosemary to a small bottle of olive oil.

 • I sometimes fancy them with cheese on top, any cheese that melts well or one you like in particular.
 I love them with gruyere cheese or cheddar or grated mozzarella.

 • When crushing the potatoes you need to be gentle and apply force little by little.
-If they don’t crush well they are either over or under boiled.
-I suggest you choose the potatoes to be of very similar in size and before starting to crush them, try one first to see they are not still hard, they might need a little extra boiling.
+If they don’t crush well they are either over or under-boiled.
+I suggest you choose the potatoes to be very similar in size and before starting to crush them, try one first to see if they are not still hard, they might need a little extra boiling.

 • Try using a slightly greased parchment to crush the potatoes on (one by one) and remove them with a cake serving knife or an icing spreader.
 Alternatively, crush them straight away on the greased parchment paper placed on the tray that they will be baked in.